Skip to content

 Hardening a Shingle Springs property

-Shingle Springs's rural oak-woodland parcels carry high wildfire exposure.
-We specify Class A non-combustible fiber cement and harden eaves, soffits, vents, and ground-to-wall transitions, considering the whole site — heavy canopy and outbuildings included — and document assemblies for defensible-space and insurability efforts.
+Shingle Springs's rural oak-woodland parcels carry high wildfire exposure, and we treat the whole site accordingly.
+We specify Class A non-combustible fiber cement and harden eaves, soffits, vents, and ground-to-wall transitions, then look beyond the main house to heavy canopy, outbuildings, and accessory structures that influence how a property behaves in an ember event.
+We document the materials and assemblies used so the work can support defensible-space and insurability efforts, while being clear that insurers set their own criteria.

 Recommended materials for Shingle Springs

 Non-combustible fiber cement is the clear recommendation for Shingle Springs given the rural fire exposure.
-We advise against combustible cladding regardless of aesthetic preference; fiber cement also delivers the foothill heat durability, so there is no performance trade-off.
+We advise against combustible cladding regardless of aesthetic preference, because in this terrain the material choice is a safety choice.
+Fiber cement also carries the foothill heat and high-UV durability these lots demand, so there is no performance trade-off: the safer material is also the longer-lasting one, paired with robust flashing and fire-aware detailing at the openings.

 What an exterior project costs in Shingle Springs

-Shingle Springs projects carry fire-hardening scope, rural site access, larger structures and outbuildings, and substrate and dry-rot discovery on older foothill homes.
-We assess on site and provide a written, itemized estimate; the fire-detailing scope is the core of the value here.
+Shingle Springs projects carry fire-hardening scope, rural site access down long driveways, larger structures and outbuildings to consider, and substrate and dry-rot discovery on older foothill homes that have weathered decades of dry summers.
+Acreage staging and the distance from the main road can shape logistics and material handling.
+We assess on site and provide a written, itemized estimate; the fire-detailing scope is the core of the value here, so it appears clearly in the number rather than buried in a lump sum.

 Our process in Shingle Springs